evillemez/plan10/README.md

 ## Known issues ##

 * The physics w/ Box2d is not tuned well, the plugin for Javelin needs some modification to really work well
-* sounds holding over between scenes
+* sounds holding over between scenes in some cases
+* instantiating bombs/black holes too close to another rigidbody (inside it, basically), will create many at once
+    * For a neat one, hold `q` and `e` together and enjoy the chaos

 ## Overview ##